 Recently when helping a company improve their product’s user onboarding; I saw the tooltip design below—a "terrible tooltip" which gives tooltips a bad rep! 😱

-It's clear from the design that the + icon is there to add new people!
+Why is this tooltip bad?
+Because it's clear from the design that the + icon is there to add new people.

 The tooltip here is being used as a shortcut to prompt users to do what the product manager wants (users to send invites).
 Unfortunately, it's not as easy as that—you cannot simply just add tooltips to create engaged users.

-This tooltip doesn't provide any new value; the interface element is already easy to understand and this makes the tooltip redundant and annoying.
+This tooltip doesn't provide any new value; the interface element is already easy to understand, making the tooltip redundant and annoying.

 Users take action because they are motivated, have the ability, and are prompted by a trigger, which means tooltips will only succeed when the user understands the value proposition and the interface is intuitive.

-The psychology behind this is from BJ Fogg’s behavior model and summarized here.
+💡 The psychology behind this is from the BJ Fogg’s Behavior Model which analyzes three core elements of user behavior – motivation, sufficient ability, and relevant prompts.

-When thinking about optimal UX and UX/UI design examples and trends, good tooltip design can have a big influence on users understanding your functionality and eventually succeeding.
+When thinking about optimal user experience, good tooltip design can have a big influence on users understanding your functionality and eventually succeeding.
 Conversely, bad tooltip design presents tooltips as irritants and they lose all credibility.

 🎥 Video summary: the What, Why and How of Tooltips #